wen-git-acc/orderbook/README.md

 ## How does the matching engine logic works (high level)?:

 1. Matching engine is triggered on every order submitted.
 Every order requested via the `POST /orderbook/orders/insert` endpoint will first pass into the matching engine after going through the first level of simple validation below.
-    - Retrieve current's position to check the current state, proceed to calculate net position size if open position is at opposite direction.
+    - Retrieve current's position to check the current state, proceed to calculate net position size if active position is at opposite direction.
       - With that said, placing reverse direction order will closed your current position and realized PNL.
-      - If the order position amount is larger than open position at reverse direction, all open position PNL will be realized and update the balance.
-If there is net, logic will proceed to fulfiled the net position.
+      - If the order position amount is larger than active position at reverse direction, all active position PNL will be realized and update the balance.
+The logic will then proceed to fulfiled the net position.
+      - If the order position amount is smaller than active position at reverse direction, the active position PNL will be realized based on how much order position user's has given.
     - Retrieve the current user's wallet balance and validate if the wallet balance is equal to or more than the submitted request amount.
 2. The order is then passed into the matching engine and sent to the respective matching engine based on the order's side (1 is long, -1 is short).
     - Two matching engine logics are created.
 The logic is similar with slight differences that are hard to realize; hence, two functions are created to improve readability and future modification.